shanedvance/Optimization/README.md

 # Optimization

-AI and Optimization alogithms that make use of Parallel Processing.
+AI and Optimization algorithms that make use of Parallel Processing.

 1. Local Search
 2. Evolutionary Algorithm (using stochastic gradient descent)